-Credit Hours: 3 A course covering the principal areas of general and experimental psychology.
-Note: Writing Intensive Course.
-Prerequisite(s): PS 201 with a minimum grade of C, and PS 202 and PS-205 PS 404 - History & Systems in Psychology Instructor: COL Scott Frein Location: Carroll Hall 410 Date/Time: Monday-Friday 9:45 a.m. - 11:45 a.m.
-Credit Hours: 3 This course provides an in depth review of historical events and figures leading to the emergence of the science of psychology and the development of major psychological theories.
-The philosophical and scientific origins of psychology as a science are analyzed as well as the impact of emerging movements on important psychologists.
-The focus of much of the reading is the history of psychology as reflected by the individuals, theories, and experimental investigations of this discipline.
-Rather than focus on broad philosophical and historical issues, the course is aimed at specific emerging philosophical trends that lead to the development of the discipline.
-Prerequisite(s): PS 201 with minimum grade of C. Physics PY 155 - Laboratory for PY 160 Instructor: Dr. Durig E. Lewis Location: Mallory Hall 220 Date/Time: Monday, Tuesday and Thursday 2:40-5:40 p.m.
-Credit Hours: 1 A laboratory course to investigate the concepts covered in PY 160.
+Credit Hours: 3

+A survey of human growth and development, this course presents a life span approach to the important, modern forces which have the greatest impact on the life changes of the individual.
+Opportunities to apply textbook theories and principles will be provided throughout the semester.

+Textbook: Berk, Exploring Lifespan Development, Pearson; 4th edition (April 24, 2017), ISBN-13: 978-0134419701 Prerequisite(s): PS 201 with a minimum grade of C or permission of instructor

+Physics

+PY 155\ - Laboratory for PY 160

+Instructor: Dr. Durig E. Lewis Location: Mallory Hall 220

+Date/Time: Monday, Tuesday and Thursday 2:40-5:40 p.m.

+Credit Hours: 1

+A laboratory course to investigate the concepts covered in PY 160.
 Computer generated graphs, spreadsheets, and regression analysis are required for most experiments.
+Corequisite(s): PY 160 or PY

+120

-Corequisite(s): PY 160 or PY 120 PY 160 - General Physics I Instructor: Dr. Bishnu Pandey Location: Mallory Hall 119 Date/Time: Monday-Friday 7:30-9:30 a.m.
+PY 160\ - General Physics I

+Instructor: Dr. Bishnu Pandey Location: Mallory Hall 211

+Date/Time: Monday-Friday 7:30-9:30 a.m.

 Credit Hours: 3

 This calculus based course constitutes the first semester of a course in general physics covering the topics of mechanics and thermodynamics.
 This sequence is for physics, chemistry, applied mathematics, and engineering majors.
 Note: Satisfies core curriculum science requirement.
-Textbook: Information Physics for Scientists and Engineers 4th edition by Giancoli Prerequisite(s): MA 123 Corequisite(s): PY 155 and
+Textbook: Information Physics for Scientists and Engineers 4th edition by Giancoli Prerequisite(s): MA 123 Corequisite(s): PY

-MA 123
+155 and MA 123

-Summer Session II - 2023 (June 26 - July 28)
+Summer Session II - 2024 (June 24 - July 26)

-Courses marked with an asterisks () will be taught.
+Courses marked with an asterisk (\) will be taught.
 All other courses will be taught only if they have sufficient enroll (see Course Cancellation Policy).
 Class periods, including a ten-minute break, are scheduled for two hours.
 Classes meet Monday through Friday except as noted by the calendar.
 Laboratory periods are scheduled below.
 Note: students may enroll for a maximum of 7 credit hours.

 Applied Mathematics

-MA 124 - Calculus With Analytic Geometry II
+MA 124\ - Calculus With Analytic Geometry II (Session 2)

-Instructor: MAJ Megan Chambers
+Instructor: COL Dimple Chalishajar

 Location: Mallory Hall 412

 Date/Time: Monday-Friday 7:30-9:30 a.m.

-Credit Hours: 3

-A continuation of MA 123.
+Credit Hours: 3 A continuation of MA 123.
 Integration and its applications, methods of integration, L'Hopital's Rule, improper integrals, infinite sequences and series, power series.
-The delivery platform in this course for cadets placed in isolation/quarantine during VMI Summer Session will be Canvas and Zoom.
-Note: Textbook: APEX Calculus Version 2.0 by Gregory Hartman Prerequisite(s): MA 123 with a minimum

-grade of C

-MA 215 - Calculus With Analytic Geometry III

-Instructor: Dr. Denis Aliyev Location: Mallory Hall 413

-Date/Time: Monday-Friday 7:30-9:30 a.m.
+Note: Textbook: APEX Calculus Version 2.0 by Gregory Hartman Prerequisite(s): MA 123 with a minimum grade of C MA 215\ - Calculus With Analytic Geometry III Instructor: MAJ Megan Miller Location: Mallory Hall 413 Date/Time: Monday-Friday 7:30-9:30 a.m.
 Lab: Tuesday and Thursday 2:30-4:05 p.m.

-Credit Hours: 4

-A continuation of MA 124; Conic sections, parametric equations, polar coordinates, vectors, vector-valued functions, partial derivatives, improper and multiple integrals.
+Credit Hours: 4 A continuation of MA 124; Conic sections, parametric equations, polar coordinates, vectors, vector-valued functions, partial derivatives, improper and multiple integrals.
 The delivery platform in this course for cadets placed in isolation/quarantine during VMI Summer Session will be Canvas and Zoom.
 Note: Textbook: Apex Calculus 3, version 4.0.
 The pdf is free.
 Hard copies are available from Amazon and the bookstore.
 Software: Homework will be through Edfinity (https://edfinity.com/).
 Students will need to purchase an access code for \$17 using the course link.
-Prerequisite(s): MA 124 with a minimum grade of C

-MA 220 - Probability and Statistics for Engineers & Scientists
+Prerequisite(s): MA 124 with a minimum grade of C MA 220\ - Probability and Statistics for Engineers & Scientists Instructor: Dr. Denis Aliyev Location: Mallory Hall 221 Date/Time: Monday-Friday 9:45-11:45 a.m.

-Instructor: Dr. Katherine Crowley

-Location: Mallory Hall 412

-Date/Time: Monday-Friday 9:45-11:45 a.m.